In this Article

 - Dress your tiny one in such a way that you can adjust the layers of clothes according to his needs.
 The bottom layers should be snug like cotton t-shirts and pants, followed by a jacket, hat and mittens.
 For additional warmth, you can carry blankets or muslin cloths.

 - Wear your baby in a carrier to add some extra cosiness in the cold weather.

-- You have to very careful while carrying the baby in a stroller, because the abundance of a blanket covering can compromise the air flow to your baby inside the stroller.
-Otherwise, you can put a jacket, cap, mittens and booties to keep him warm and snuggle inside and try to walk opposite to the direction of the wind so that the baby is not hit by the chilly wind directly.
+- You have to be very careful while carrying the baby in a stroller because the abundance of a blanket covering can compromise the airflow to your baby inside the stroller.
+Otherwise, you can put a jacket, cap, mittens and booties to keep your baby warm and try to walk in the direction of the wind so that the baby is not hit by the chilly wind directly.

-- There is no need to put an extra sweater on your baby while a baby carrier is used.
+- There is no need to put an extra sweater on your baby when a baby carrier is used.

 Keeping Baby’s Skin from Getting Too Dry

 The cold weather, lack of humidity and recirculated air can all lead to dry and itchy skin.
-A few precautions can help you to keep your baby’s skin clear and moisturised.
+A few precautions can help you to keep your baby’s skin clean and moisturised.

 - Did you know that water can also dry out your baby’s skin?
 Yes, they don’t need to be washed daily, especially in the winters.
 Use lukewarm water (not too hot) and don’t let him soak in the bathtub for long.

-- Moisturise your baby’s skin after every bath with a gentle, hypoallergenic baby lotion.
+- Moisturise your baby’s skin after every bath with gentle, hypoallergenic baby lotion.